aalekseev/10-steps-security-pycon-ee-2020/slides/04-secure-connection.md

 - https://support.mozilla.org/en-US/kb/mixed-content-blocking-firefox

-NEXT: If we have already a valid TSL certificate, what else we need to check to ensure that our application truly using secure connection?
+NEXT: If we have already a valid TLS certificate, what else we need to check to ensure that our application truly using secure connection?
 -->